Canadian English: Informal speech

 The term Canuck simply means Canadian in its demonymic form, and, as a term used even by Canadians themselves, it is not considered derogatory.
 (In the 19th century and early 20th century it tended to refer to French-Canadians.)
 The only Canadian-built version of the popular World War I-era American Curtiss JN-4 Jenny training biplane aircraft, the JN-4C, 1,260 of which were built, got the "Canuck" nickname; so did another aircraft, the Fleet Model 80, built from the mid-1940s until the late 1950s.
 The nickname Janey Canuck was used by Anglophone women's rights writer Emily Murphy in the 1920s and the Johnny Canuck comic book character of the 1940s.
 Throughout the 1970s, Canada's winning World Cup men's downhill ski team was called the "Crazy Canucks" for their fearlessness on the slopes.
 It is also the name of the Vancouver Canucks, the National Hockey League team of Vancouver, British Columbia.

 The term hoser, popularized by Bob & Doug McKenzie, typically refers to an uncouth, beer-swilling male and is a euphemism for "loser" coming from the earlier days of hockey played on an outdoor rink and the losing team would have to hose down the ice after the game so it froze smooth.
-Bob & Doug also popularized the use of Beauty, eh, another western slang term which may be used to describe something as being of interest or note or deserving approval.

 A Newf or Newfie is someone from Newfoundland and Labrador; sometimes considered derogatory.
 In Newfoundland, the term Mainlander refers to any Canadian (sometimes American, occasionally Labradorian) not from the island of Newfoundland.
 Mainlander is also occasionally used derogatorily.

 In the Maritimes, a Caper or "Cape Bretoner" is someone from Cape Breton Island, a Bluenoser is someone with a thick, usually southern Nova Scotia accent or as a general term for a Nova Scotian (including Cape Bretoners), while an Islander is someone from Prince Edward Island (the same term is used in British Columbia for people from Vancouver Island, or the numerous islands along it).
 A Haligonian refers to someone from the city of Halifax.

 Cape Bretoners and Newfies (from Newfoundland and Labrador) often have similar slang.
 "Barmp" is often used as the sound a car horn makes, example: "He cut me off so I barmped the horn at him".
 When saying "B'y", while sounds like the traditional farewell, it is a syncopated shortening of the word "boy", referring to a person, example: "How's it goin, b'y?".
 Another slang that is commonly used is "doohickey" which means an object, example: "Pass me that doohickey over there".
 When an individual uses the word "biffed", they mean that they threw something.
 Example: "I got frustrated so I biffed it across the room".